buildersoftio/andyx-terminal/README.md

-What is Andy X?
+What is Andy X Terminal?
 ============

 Andy X is an open-source distributed streaming platform designed to deliver the best performance possible for high-performance data pipelines, streaming analytics, streaming between microservices and data integrations.
+Andy X Terminal will help to control resources inside Andy X

 ## Get Started